Now in its 11th year, the purpose of the Annual Forum on Women and Homelessness is to:

 - Provide a platform for improved collaboration on issues

 - Share new ideas that can be leveraged to improve the lives of the women that have become or are about to become homeless

 The Annual Forum is a sector driven event that is developed each year by a joint Working Group Committee comprising representatives from Office for Women, Centacare, QShelter, Queensland Health and the Department of Housing and Public Works and The Lady Musgrave Trust.

 Time: (Attend the session of your choice, or book for the full day.)

 The Forum: 8.15am arrival for 8.50am start.
 Concludes at 12.45pm (includes coffee/tea on arrival at 8am and morning tea at 10.30am)

 Place: Queensland Multicultural Centre

 102 Main Street, Kangaroo Point, Brisbane

-The program features speakers and sessions that will appeal to those with an interest in all women and their future with a blend of leading edge and thought provoking presentations, practical case studies, panel discussions and a Master Class on mentoring.
+The program features speakers and sessions that will appeal to those with an interest in all women and their future with a blend of leading edge and thought provoking presentations, practical case studies, panel discussions and a Master Class, facilitated by Dr Ruth Knight from the QUT School of Philanthropy, on mentoring.